 Within each year, courses are weighted according to credits.
-The final Honours assessment is based on 40% of the level 3 aggregated score combined with 60% of the level 4 aggregated score.
+The final Honours assessment combines the aggregated scores from levels 3, 4 and 5, in the ratio 24:36:40.

 Faster Route in Computing Science

 Students taking this route will come straight into level 2.
 Of their 120 credits, they will take the following courses totalling 80 credits in Computing Science: